EvrimHub/eRob/README.md

 # eRob – Robot Vacuum Portfolio Project

-An end-to-end project to refresh and demonstrate skills for a Technical Project Manager role in Robotics or an embedded developer role in Embedded Systems design, preferably in combination with Machine Learning.
+An end-to-end project to refresh and demonstrate skills role in Robotics or an embedded developer role in Embedded Systems design, preferably in combination with Machine Learning.